• Programmes

 Admission Criteria

-HSSC: Intermediate/Higher Secondary Certificate: Entry to Level 4 requires an overall score of at least 75%, with Mathematics passed at 70% or above in the final year, and passes in Physics and Chemistry.
+• HSSC - Intermediate / Higher Secondary Certificate: Entry to Level 4 requires a 75% overall award mark, Mathematics passed at 70% or above in the final year, and passes in Physics and Chemistry.

 Show More